silent5131/fun/README.md

 ps/ i am not reliable if you get in trouble 👌

-you will need a pass from me so don't try two share it
+you will need a password from me so don't try to share it